Dash11235/wifiPw/README.md

 # wifiPw
-Prints out the password from all networks you were connected to
+Prints out the password of all networks you were connected to